fahimmrid/Tic-Tac-Toe-Game/README.md

  ![](images/image1.png)

-In the case of one of the player wins...(on the last play)
+In the case of one of the player wins... (middle of game).
+All corner cases considered

  ![](images/image2.png)

-In the case of a Tie.
+In the case of a Tie (on the last play).
 Just to show a few different cases considered

  ![](images/image3.png)